-Bangkok is plenty of temples and shrines, bustling markets, museums, vibrant neighbourhoods, trendy malls and fashion bars, a vast and eclectic metropolis that has so much to see.
-Many of its main attractions are within walkable distance from each other and with a whole day spent here, you’ll have the chance to enjoy the highlights of Thailand’s capital city.
+Bangkok is plenty of temples and shrines, bustling markets, museums, vibrant neighbourhoods, trendy malls and fashion bars, a vast and eclectic metropolis with so much to see.
+Many of its main attractions are within walkable distance from each other, and with a whole day spent here, you’ll have the chance to enjoy the highlights of Thailand’s capital city.

 Best itinerary for a Bangkok day trip

-The itinerary below takes into consideration the main attractions of Bangkok which are located not far from each other and therefore easily reachable with a short taxi ride, tuk-tuk or Grab car.
+The itinerary below considers Bangkok’s main attractions, which are located not far from each other and therefore easily reachable with a short taxi ride, tuk-tuk or Grab car.
 By following this path, in some cases, you can also use the MRT underground.
 Download the Moovit smart app to know the shortest route and see the means of transport to take.
-Starting your visit early in the morning (entering the Grand Palace at 8.30 am), you can also add the visit to other interesting attractions that are nearby (Wat Suthat and Wat Saket).
+Starting your visit early in the morning (entering the Grand Palace at 8.30 am), you can also add the visit to other interesting attractions nearby (Wat Suthat and Wat Saket).

 1. The Grand Royal Palace and Wat Phra Kaew

 The Grand Palace, royal residence until 1925, is undoubtedly the most important landmark of Bangkok, famous for its impressive architectures and buildings.
-Inside the Palace is Wat Phra Kaew, an old temple built in 1785 which houses one of the highly revered Buddha images of the country, the Emerald Buddha.
+Inside the Palace is Wat Phra Kaew, an old temple built in 1785 which houses one of the country’s highly revered Buddha images, the Emerald Buddha.